NATURE IMMERSION PROGRAM

 About Our Homeschool Nature Immersion Program

-Our staff includes Registered Maine Guides, Guides-in-Training, Teen Mentors and Preteen Mentors-in-Training.
-All our Guides and Mentors are passionate about sharing their love of the outdoors and creating a meaningful community that supports children and teens in emotional intelligence, problem solving, communication skills, resilience, self-awareness, self-confidence and a love and respect for the earth.
+All of our Guides and Mentors are passionate about sharing their love of the outdoors and creating a meaningful community that supports children and teens in emotional intelligence, problem solving, communication skills, resilience, self-awareness, self-confidence and a love and respect for the earth.
 We support and encourage self-directed learning and play as well as hands-on, project-based activities as participants follow their unique interests.
 Children and teens build self-awareness and resilience by incrementally pushing past comfort zones in a supportive community.
 Group activities and projects foster teamwork, creative problem solving and communication.

 A Nine-Month Experience

 This is a nine month program that runs from September to May.
 Over the course of these nine months, kids get the opportunity to connect with nature through the changing seasons, pushing through the challenges presented by the changing weather, building resilience and self awareness.
 Kids also gain from being in an intentional community with other kids and adults who support them in meaningful relationship building and conflict resolution skills.
-Often there are moments of struggle, both socially and as kids confront physical discomfort of cold, windy or rainy days.
+There can be moments of struggle, both socially and as kids confront physical discomfort of cold, windy or rainy days.
 We see tremendous growth in kids over the course of the year as they learn to embrace discomfort, celebrate growing through challenges and learn to communicate their needs and frustrations.
-Click here to see the 2022-23 program calendar (PDF).
+Click here to see the 2023-24 program calendar (PDF).

 Activities and Projects Include:

 - Knife, saw and other tool practice

 - Whittling/carving gnomes, fire roasting sticks, bows and arrows & more

 - Building projects such as birdhouses, boats, benches, etc...

 - Orienteering (Map & compass)